Medicare in Massachusetts

 What Is the Downside to Medicare Advantage Plans?

-All forms of Medicare in Massachusetts have their pros and cons.
-Understanding the differences and how they all work can keep you from getting stuck with a plan that doesn’t fit your needs — which is the biggest downside of them all.
+All forms of Medicare have their pros and cons.
+Understanding the differences and how they all work can keep you from enrolling in a plan that doesn’t fit your needs.

 For a high-level comparison, here are a few main characteristics to remember: